CenturyLinkCloud/PublicKB/Network/modifying-a-self-service-load-balancing-configuration.md

 }}}

 <h3>Description</h3>
-<p>In order to build highly available web applications, Tier 3 customers can use a load balancer.
-While customers are free to set up a dedicated load balancer with the help of the Tier 3 NOC, customers can also use a shared load balancer that is managed
+<p>In order to build highly available web applications, CenturyLink Cloud customers can use a load balancer.
+While customers are free to set up a dedicated load balancer with the help of the CenturyLink Cloud NOC, customers can also use a shared load balancer that is managed
-  through the Tier 3 Control Portal.
+  through the CenturyLink Cloud Control Portal.
 In this KB article, we walk through the shared load balancer and how to modify a pool of servers.</p>
 <h3>Audience</h3>
 <ul>
-  <li>Tier 3 customers (Application developers, system administrators)</li>
+  <li>CenturyLink Cloud customers (Application developers, system administrators)</li>
 </ul>
 <h3>Prerequisites</h3>
 <ul>